luke8086/boot2c/README.md

 Since USB booting
 [is not](https://wiki.osdev.org/Problems_Booting_From_USB_Flash)
-a standarized process, it may not work on every PC.
+a standardized process, it may not work on every PC.
 I only really tested on mine, and it still behaved in two different ways for a USB stick and an SD card.
 In case it doesn't work for you, you can try an